 - 3 eggs

-- 1 tsp almond extract
+- 1 teaspoon almond extract

-- 1/3 cup sliced almonds
+- ⅓ cup sliced almonds plus more for on top

 - Combine flour, baking soda and salt in a bowl and set aside.